 On Monday 17 March our new Fee Order will come into force.
 We will be introducing: a flat fee for all ‘inspection of documents’ and ‘official copy of document’ (OC2) applications a reduction in the number of fee bands for scale 1 registrations a reduction in the fee for scale 1 registrations of properties priced…

-In the fourth of a series on the anniversary of the Land Registration Act 2002, a Land Registry lawyer considers developments in relation to charges and priorities.
-Background to changes to the registration of charges in the Land Registration Act 2002 The main intended changes to the law relating to charges of registered land were…
+In the fourth of a series on the anniversary of the Land Registration Act 2002, an HM Land Registry lawyer considers developments in relation to charges and priorities.
+Background to changes to the registration of charges in the Land Registration Act 2002 The main intended changes to the law relating to charges of registered land…